Today solar power is very important because world need clean and green energy, also solar tracking help make solar panels work better.

 Parts List:

-The article Solar Tracking using Arduino is a simple project for connections which is mentioned in the above circuit diagram.
+This Solar Tracking System using Arduino is a simple project and the circuit diagram above shows all the wiring connections.

 How to Build: